syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/troubleshooting.md

 	BlinkConverterSettings settings = new BlinkConverterSettings();

-	//To use the Blink binaries from arm64-based chromium installed from the docker file run the command.
+	//To utilize the Blink binaries from the arm64-based chromium installed using the docker file, execute the following command.

 	settings.BlinkPath = @"/usr/lib/chromium/chromium";